jbutlerola/SpaceInvaders/README.md

 # SpaceInvaders
-Space Invaders game made in pygame
+A simple Space Invaders game made in pygame
-A simple space invaders game made with pygame